 The future Peter III was born Karl Peter Ulrich in 1728, in Kiel, Germany.
-His mother was a daughter of Russia’s Peter the Great, and his father the son of Sweden’s Charles XII.
+His mother was the daughter of Russia’s Peter the Great, and his father the nephew of Sweden’s Charles XII.
 Peter seemed destined to inherit the throne of Sweden, not Russia, and he was brought up as a Lutheran.

 He was a middling student and weak-willed (though not as stupid as he was later depicted), whose intense dislike for traditional learning was equally balanced by his passion for all things military.
 He dreamed of becoming a great military leader and later emulated Frederick the Great of Prussia.

 By age 11 Peter had been orphaned, and a few years later his future plans were upended when his childless maternal aunt, Russia’s Empress Elizabeth, chose him as her successor.
 He moved to Russia’s then-capital, St. Petersburg, where he took the name Peter (Pyotr) and was forced to give up his Lutheran faith and join the Russian Orthodox Church.

 Catherine II of Russia had not a drop of Russian blood

 Elizabeth quickly set to work on finding her new heir a suitable wife.
 Enter Sophie of Anhalt-Zerbst.
 She was the daughter of minor Prussian nobles who had more social connections than money.
 Her ambitious mother had groomed Sophie for an advantageous marriage, and in early 1744, when she was 14, Sophie and her mother traveled to Russia.